 Above all, remember that you are in the business of customer service.
 Be available to address concerns on both sides of the staffing relationship and be willing to work toward a mutually beneficial solution.
 Every placement will not be perfect, but strive for the best possible fit for each one.

-Factor Finders provides funding support to temporary staffing agencies in a variety of industries.
-Learn more about our factoring programs for staffing companies.
+Factor Finders provides funding support to the staffing industry through factoring .
+Learn more about our factoring for the staffing industry.